 5. BooQool 2020 Planner

 Pros: If you like to stay organized by color-coding your planner using marker pens, we recommend the BooQool 2020 Planner.
-Using extra-thick pages, the BooQool’s sheets are 20%thicker than the paper found in most planners, ink-proof, acid-free and designed to be resistant to damage from light and air.
+Using extra-thick pages, the BooQool’s sheets are 20 percent thicker than the paper found in most planners, ink-proof, acid-free and designed to be resistant to damage from light and air.

 Cons: Unlike other planners, the BooQool 2020 Planner doesn’t include an elastic closure or fabric bookmark.